 The introduction of in-vitro fertilization (IVF) has been a major breakthrough in the health study of conception and reproduction.
 IVF is no longer a strange topic in Nigeria as more centres continue to emanate to make sure that the dire needs of searching couples are attended to; especially in a continent like Africa where children are seen as the finishing touches to a marriage.

-Below is a step by step guide to how the IVF works and some other vital piece of information you might like to know about the IVF process.
+Below is a step by step guide to how the IVF works and some other vital piece of information you might like to know about IVF in Nigeria.

 Step 1: Baseline Pelvic Ultrasound